jean79/FXUtils/README.md

 - Simplify constructions of FX Nodes in Spring framework (to support Spring DI)
 - Validators (mimic Adobe Flex validators)

 **This is just the prototype!
 Take inspiration.
-Code is not ready for production deployment yet!**
+Code is not ready for production deployment yet!
+API may change!**
 **Any suggestions and comments are WELCOME!**

+Author (Jan Kovar): I am still looking for the best approach how to code JavaFX/Spring applications, having background in Java and Adobe Flex I try to reuse Flex coding patterns in JavaFX.

 Please write comments to: jan.kovar79@gmail.com.